danvk/source-map-explorer/README.md

       "foo.js": 137
     }
     ```

+* `--tsv`: output tab-delimited values instead of displaying a visualization:

+    ```
+    source-map-explorer --tsv foo.min.js
+    Source	Size
+    dist/bar.js	62
+    dist/foo.js	137
+    ```

+    If you just want a list of files, you can do `source-map-explorer --tsv foo.min.js | sed 1d | cut -f1`.

 * `--html`: output HTML to stdout.
 By default, source-map-explorer writes HTML to a temporary file and opens it in your default browser.
 If you want to save the output (e.g. to share), pipe it to a file: